Dental Tips for a Sweet Halloween

 Halloween is almost here.
-Which also means you’re likely to be encountering a whole lot more candy (and a lot more little “please!
+This also means you’re likely to be encountering a whole lot more candy (and a lot more little “please!
 One more piece!” comments from the little ones).

 We don’t want to scare you.
 But, as your dental provider, we also want to make sure you’re avoiding things like unnecessary cavities.
 The American Dental Association has provided some great tips to help Halloween be spooky for the right reasons, and not because of dental issues.